Teppanyaki vs Gourmet or Raclette Cooking [comparison & review]

 To compensate for the raised edges, the grill’s surface is extra wide which gives you more cooking space.
 The handles are also cool to the touch so you don’t risk getting burnt while transporting it during your camping trip, and you can cook anything on it!

-Its non-stick surface is able to handle fried foods and vegetables with ease, while also allowing you to cook juicy and moist fish and meat.
+Its large baking surface is able to handle fried foods and vegetables with ease, while also allowing you to cook juicy and moist fish and meat.
 If you’re looking into getting a grill that lets you cook for a large crowd then this is the one for you.

 This set includes accessories so you can cook up all kinds of treats.
 It includes two non-stick egg rings so you can make perfectly round eggs.
 It also includes a large grease tray to catch meat drippings and the griddle comes with 6 wooden spatulas.